 - (i) one Treaty, several steps.
-The process by steps would be consistent with the objective designed in the Treaty and follow the rules established therein.
-The continuing adherence to the objective would be preserved throughout the implementation of the process. - (ii) containers and contents: the organs of the economic and monetary union would be established at the beginning, with all the institutional safeguards and organizational features that are deemed necessary.
-Through various steps additional competences would be attributed to such institutions.
-The container would be created at the outset, the content would be poured in gradually; - (iii) two institutions: the creation of a monetary union requires the establishment of a new Monetary institution that would have to be given a proper place in the existing constellation of Community institutions (European Council, Council of Ministers, European Parliament, Commission, Court of Justice); the Economic institution that is necessary to run the economic union, instead, may only be the result of suitable changes in the functions and responsibilities of institutions that already exist.
-While a degree of parallelism and interdependence between monetary and economic developments towards the union is but if meaning policy by indusive ble?
+The whole process would be designed in a treaty, that, like the Treaty of Rome, would define an objective and set the rules to achieve it.
+Within the treaty several steps would be defined in their content and in the procedures to implement them; - (ii) continuity in the objectives.
+The objectives of the process would be the same throughout the various stages.
+Each stage would represent one step in approaching them: - (iii) shaping the legal base and the institutions at the outset, gradual transfer of competences (cercare un miglior titolo): the organs of the economic and monetary union would be established at the beginning, with all the institutional safeguards and characteristics that are deemed necessary.
+Through various steps increasing competences would be attributed to such institutions.
+The container would be created at the outset, the content would be poured in gradually; - (iv) distinction between economic and monetary arrangements: the creation of a monetary union requires the establishment of a new institution that would have to be qiven a proper place in the existing constellation of Community institutions (Council of Ministers, European Parliament, Commission, Court of Justice); the economic union, instead, may only require suitable changes in the functions and responsibilities of institutions that already exist.
+While a degree of parallelism and interdependence between monetary and economic developments towards the union is required, the two sets of institutions should remain separate, to ensure from the outset the prevailing objective in the conduct of monetary policies is the stability of the value of currency.